ALIENK9/BigDataExercises/Clustering1.md

 	Compute distance $\forall~p \in P\setminus S$ from $c_i$ and update $D$ if $c_i$ is closer to $p$ than previous center    // $O(N)$
 *return* $Partition(P, S)$	// $O(N)$

-Distances are store in a structure $D$  where:
+Distances are stored in a structure $D$  where:

 * $D[i].closest$ returns the closest center to point $c_i$, and
 * $D[i].distance$ returns the distance from the closest center.